heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 To retrieve partition data, create the `DataRequest`.
 The `DataRequest` class allows to specify the parameters of the `GetData` function, including:

-* `WithLayerId`: Sets the layer id to use it for the request.
 * `WithPartitionId`: Sets the partition for the data request.
 * `WithDataHandle`: Sets the requested data handle, which can be found via the GetPartition call in the `olp::dataservice::read::model::Partition::GetDataHandle` member.
 * `WithBillingTag`: Sets the billing tag for the request.